billabear/billabear/readme.md

 Another example of where workflows are useful is when you're issuing refunds and for some reason the connection/API rquest fails.
 You can retry the refund later without requiring manual intervention.

+### Templates

+BillaBear uses Twig templates for the generation of documents such as invoices, quotes, and emails.
+This allows you to customize the look and feel of these documents to match your brands.
+It also allows for using the email service provider's templates.
+Both of these allows other departments other than tech to make minor changes, no more minor tickets to change the wording in an invoice or an email.

 ### Feature Comparison Matrix

 | Feature                           | BillaBear | Lago Open Source | Lago Cloud | Stripe | ChargeBee | Recurly | KillBill |